SamJohn04/Project-Manager/README.md

 TODO flags are flags to denote that some part of the project has been left "TODO".
 The `scan` command searches for the TODO flag across the files, and displays all instances of it.
+The flag is expected to be added as a comment.

 The default TODO flag is `TODO`